martijnvogten/pojoquery/README.md

 all information needed to display an article in a blog: the title, content, comments and their authors.

 As an alternative example, when displaying articles in a list, we are not interested in individual comments.
 For this purpose we create a different view, which only specifies a link to the author of the article.
-Easy enough:

 	class ArticleListView extends Article {
 		User author;